9 Filing Cabinet Alternatives That Don't Detract From Your Decor

 Here’s the downside.
 They don’t look great and they might not be durable depending on the way you handle them.
 They can have a professional look but don’t really count on that.
 They're still a good buy as filing cabinet alternatives if you are looking for a cheap solution.

 Any of these can be more easily stored away out of visibility or can be left out in the open and worked into your decor.
+All of these plus the options above can be used as kitchen cabinet alternatives, too, depending on the look you're going for.

 Filing Cabinet Alternatives Can Be Superior